-All International models have the converter installed below the refrigerator, wardrobe, pantry, or bed, depending on the model.
-Open the decorative door for access to 12-volt fuses and 120- volt breakers.
+All Basecamp models have a converter installed, providing access to 12-volt fuses and 120- volt breakers by opening the decorative door.

 The converter transforms 120-volt AC into 12-volt DC.
 The converter/charging system is the interior low voltage electrical system that enables you to use the interior lights, fans, pumps, and 12-volt appliances, whether operating on self-contained battery power or 120-volt city power.
 The 12-volt light bulbs give off the same light as regular household bulbs, so that when operating on self-contained battery power, everything works normally except the 120-volt convenience outlets and 120-volt appliances.
 The converter system is designed to maintain constant output voltages regardless of the variances that occur in city power systems.